 By design, GloJo crosses disciplines and media platforms and just as intentionally remains small.
 It is expressly for students with strong international or transnational interests, background in specific area studies, and, as appropriate, the needed language preparation.
 The program provides the opportunity to deepen knowledge of each respective region, culture or discipline as it opens opportunity for careers in journalism and any number of related fields.
 On the Journalism side, the focus is intensive preparation in research, reporting, writing along with multimedia techniques and tools.
 The Curriculum link takes you to a typical course progression through the two-year program and, just below that, you'll find the requirements for graduation by unit.
 These differ somewhat from partner program to partner program.

-Only one application is needed, but the admission process has two steps.
+Only one application is needed, but the admission process, because two departments are involved, has two steps.
 The partner programs review the applications first and GloJo after that.
 For admission to the joint program, both departments must say yes.

 From the very start, GloJo students take their required two Writing, Research and Reporting classes together, one in the first term and one in the third to intensify our supervision of the forthcoming thesis while advancing reporting and writing skills in long form.
 This both ensure class cohesion within the larger Journalism graduate program as well as GloJo's international inflection.
 In addition, since, as we know, all global is local, we strongly encourage the GloJo students to spend the first or second spring semester as a reporter for Bedford + Bowery, our new collaboration with New York Magazine.
 Starting in June 15, it supplants our much-touted three-year collaboration with the NYTImes.com site, The Local East Village.
-B + B will has a broader geographic reach.
+B + B, which covers the East Village, Lower East Side, Williamsburg, Bushwick and Greenpoint, has a broader geographic reach.
 A subject-area reporting elective plus a specific skills course or seminar rounds out the five journalism courses.

 We endeavor to limit each entering GloJo group to 15 students.
 The first and second year groups gather regularly outside of class in informal monthly dinner gatherings that have been expressly conceived to support degree progress and master's projects preparation.
 We celebrate, too.
 These evenings sometimes involve guests from the working world and our recent alumni to enable the further sharing of experiences, expertise, information and professional and academic contacts.